ahayes/transcript_tether/README.md

 4. The video should be uploaded to the same youtube account, the youtube account authorizes the API.

-5. The youtube channel needs to be enabled, since the program upload the video to users' personal channel (Privated).
+5. The youtube channel needs to be created, since the program upload the video to users' personal channel (Privated).